Gissio/radpro/docs/devices/FS2011/install.md

 ## Step 3: Flash the firmware

-Now, download the latest `radpro-flashtool` from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).
+Now, download and decompress the latest `radpro-flashtool` from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).

-* Tp install from Windows, start the `flash-fs2011-[mcu].bat` script.
+* Tp install from Windows, go to the `fs2011` folder and start `fs2011-[mcu]-[type].bat`.
-* To install from macOS or Linux, start the `flash-fs2011-[mcu].sh` script.
+* To install from macOS or Linux, go to the `fs2011` folder and start `fs2011-[mcu]-[type].sh`.

 `[mcu]` is the type of microprocessor on your board: `stm32f051c8`, `gd32f150c8` or `gd32f103c8`.

+`[type]` is the type of installation: `install` or `update`.
+Note that not all releases support updating.

-The installation will automatically create a backup of the original firmware in the `backup` folder, so you can recover your device if something goes wrong.
+The installation will automatically create a backup of the original firmware in the `lib/backup` folder, so you can recover your device if something goes wrong.
 Make sure you keep the backups safe, so you can always return to the original firmware.
-To flash a backup, open a terminal and start the `flash-fs2011-[mcu]` script with the path to the backup file as argument.
+To flash a backup, drag it onto `fs2011-[mcu]-install.bat` (Windows) or `fs2011-[mcu]-install.sh` (macOS/Linux).

 After successfully flashing the firmware, close the device.